frsong/tf-examples/README.md

 # Requirements

-The code has been tested with Python 3.5 and TensorFlow 1.0.1.
+This code has been tested with Python 3.5 and TensorFlow 1.0.1.

 # Notes